carlosedp/riscv-bringup/build-golang.md

 # Building Go on your RISC-V VM or SBC

-Golang is still not upstreamed so to build it from source, you will need a machine to do the initial bootstrap, copy this bootstraped tree to your RISC-V host or VM and then build the complete Go distribution.
+Golang is already upstream but no packaged binaries are provided.
+To build it from source, a previously built Go or build yourself a golang bootstrap.
+Copy this bootstraped tree to your RISC-V host or VM and then build the complete Go distribution.
 This bootstrap host can be a Windows, Mac or Linux.

+You can get prebuilt packages in the releases section and skip bootstrap generation.

 ```bash
 # On bootstrap Host